rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 The context should be the same for all resolvers now.
-Every resolver who needs to access the context, or in this case the `me` user, can do so by using the third argument of the resolver function.
+Every resolver that needs to access the context, or in this case the `me` user, can do so using the third argument of the resolver function.

 The fourth argument in a resolver function, the info argument, isn't used very often, because it only gives you internal information about the GraphQL request.
-It can be used for debugging, error handling, and advanced monitoring and tracking.
+It can be used for debugging, error handling, advanced monitoring, and tracking.
 You don't need to worry about it for now.

-On the side, a couple of words about the a resolver's return values: As you have witnessed, a resolver can return arrays, objects and scalar types, but it has to be defined in the matching type definitions too.
-For instance, the type definition has to define an array or non-nullable field in order to have the resolvers working appropriately.
+A couple of words about the a resolver's return values: a resolver can return arrays, objects and scalar types, but it has to be defined in the matching type definitions.
+The type definition has to define an array or non-nullable field to have the resolvers working appropriately.
 What about JavaScript promises?
-Often you will make a request to a data source (database, RESTful API) in a resolver and thus return a JavaScript promise in the resolver.
-GraphQL can deal with it and waits for the promise being resolved.
-Only then the result is mapped to the type definitions.
-That's why you don't need to worry about asynchronous requests to your data source later on.
+Often, you will make a request to a data source (database, RESTful API) in a resolver, returning a JavaScript promise in the resolver.
+GraphQL can deal with it, and waits for the promise to resolve, except the result is mapped to the type definitions.
+That's why you don't need to worry about asynchronous requests to your data source later.

 ### Exercises:

-* read more about {{% a_blank "GraphQL resolvers in Apollo" "https://www.apollographql.com/docs/apollo-server/v2/essentials/data.html" %}}
+* Read more about {{% a_blank "GraphQL resolvers in Apollo" "https://www.apollographql.com/docs/apollo-server/v2/essentials/data.html" %}}

 {{% chapter_header "Apollo Server: Type Relationships" "apollo-server-type-relationship" %}}

-In the previous sections, you have started to evolve your GraphQL schema by defining queries, mutations, and type definitions.
-In this section, let's add a second GraphQL type called Message and see how it behaves in addition to your User type.
+You started to evolve your GraphQL schema by defining queries, mutations, and type definitions.
+In this section, let's add a second GraphQL type called Message and see how it behaves with your User type.
 In this application, a user can have messages.
-Basically you would be able to write a simple chat application with both types.
+Basically, you could write a simple chat application with both types.
 First, add two new top level queries and the new Message type to your GraphQL schema:

 {{< highlight javascript "hl_lines=7 8 16 17 18 19" >}}
 const schema = gql`